sean55123/PyNOTES/README.md

 ## Simple example
 Single objective optimization should start from main.py You have to choose the method that you plan to use and import packages from them.
-'''Python
+'''python
-from Bayesian import rbf_kernel, optimize, GaussianProcess
-# from Pso import PSO, optimize
-# from SA import SA, optimize
+from Bayesian import rbf_kernel, optimize, GaussianProcess from Pso import PSO, optimize from SA import SA, optimize
 '''
 After importing you have to design the objective function on your own.
 For equation-oriented optimization.
-'''Python
+'''python
 def objective_function(x):
     x1 = x[0]
     x2 = x[1]